Symplectic Generative Networks (SGNs): A Hamiltonian Framework for Invertible Deep Generative Modeling: Theoretical Comparison with Existing Generative Models

 so it is volume preserving.
 However, for \( S \) to be Hamiltonian (i.e., generated by some Hamiltonian \( H(q,p) \) via Hamilton's equations), the transformation must preserve the canonical two-form \( dq\wedge dp \) in a manner consistent with a Hamiltonian vector field.
 In general, unless \( f \) is linear (which would yield a linear, hence symplectic, transformation), the shear \( S \) does not arise from a Hamiltonian flow.
 Therefore, there exist volume-preserving maps in \( \mathcal{M}_{2d} \) that are not Hamiltonian, i.e., \( \mathcal{H}_d\subsetneq\mathcal{M}_{2d} \).

 \textbf{(3) Uniform approximation by Hamiltonian flows:}\\ Let \( \Phi\in\mathcal{M}_{2d} \) be a volume-preserving diffeomorphism isotopic to the identity.
-By Moser's theorem, there exists a smooth one-parameter family \( \{\Phi_t\}_{t\in[0,1]} \) of volume-preserving diffeomorphisms with \( \Phi_0 = \mathrm{Id} \) and \( \Phi_1 = \Phi \).
-The time-dependent vector field generating this isotopy can be decomposed (via, for instance, the Hodge decomposition) into a Hamiltonian part and a divergence-free remainder.
-Under suitable conditions, the divergence-free remainder can be made arbitrarily small, so that the vector field is approximated by a Hamiltonian vector field \( J\nabla H_t \).
-By employing universal approximation results for neural networks, one can approximate the required Hamiltonian function \( H_t \) arbitrarily well on any compact set.
-Consequently, the flow generated by this approximate Hamiltonian (using a symplectic integrator) uniformly approximates \( \Phi \).
+Let \( \Phi\in\mathcal{M}_{2d} \) be a volume-preserving diffeomorphism isotopic to the identity.
+By Moser's theorem, there exists a smooth one-parameter family \( \{\Phi_t\}_{t\in[0,1]} \) of volume-preserving diffeomorphisms with \( \Phi_0 = \mathrm{Id} \) and \( \Phi_1 = \Phi \), generated by a time-dependent divergence-free vector field $v_t$.
+While not every divergence-free field is Hamiltonian, a fundamental result in symplectic geometry states that the group of Hamiltonian diffeomorphisms is $C^0$-dense in the group of volume-preserving diffeomorphisms isotopic to the identity on a compact manifold \citep{mcduff_salamon_2017}.
+This implies that for any $\epsilon > 0$, there exists a Hamiltonian $H_t$ whose generated flow $\Phi^H_t$ satisfies $\sup_{t \in [0,1], z \in \Omega} \|\Phi_t(z) - \Phi^H_t(z)\| < \epsilon$.
+Therefore, the target map $\Phi = \Phi_1$ can be uniformly approximated by Hamiltonian flows on compact sets.
+By employing universal approximation results for neural networks to approximate $H_t$, and a symplectic integrator to approximate $\Phi^H_t$, we can approximate $\Phi$ with SGNs.
 This shows that every volume-preserving diffeomorphism isotopic to the identity can be approximated arbitrarily well by a sequence of Hamiltonian flows. \end{proof}

 \begin{proposition}[Approximation Rate Comparison] Assume a target diffeomorphism \( \Phi \) is approximated by either a normalizing flow with \( K \) layers or an SGN with \( T \) integration steps and a neural network Hamiltonian of width \( n \).
 Then: \begin{itemize} \item Normalizing flows: \( \varepsilon_{NF}=\mathcal{O}\left(K^{-1/2}\cdot n^{-1/2}\right) \). \item SGNs (for volume-preserving targets): \( \varepsilon_{SGN}=\mathcal{O}\left(T^{-1}\cdot n^{-1/(2d)}\right) \). \end{itemize} \end{proposition}